Higher dimensional Jordan curves: Some remarks on the topological condition

 \section{Some remarks on the topological condition}

 We would like to motivate a little bit our choices: why would one use the topological condition as in Definition \ref{d:TC}?
-A quantitative bound as in \eqref{e:TST1} was already known for surfaces satisfying the so called Condition B and for Reifenberg flat sets; as mentioned above, both of them imply the topological condition \eqref{e:TC}.
+The quantitative bound \eqref{e:main} was already known for surfaces satisfying the so called Condition B and for Reifenberg flat sets; as mentioned above, both of them imply the topological condition \eqref{e:TC}.
 As Condition B applies only to subsets of codimension one, let us consider instead a more general property which make sense in any codimension.
 Subsets satisfying this property are called Semmes surfaces.
-They were first introduced by G. David in \cite{Dav88}. \begin{definition} Let $n, d$ be two integers with $0 \leq d\leq n-1$.
-A \textit{Semmes surface} is a subset $E \subset \R^n$ so that the following holds.
-Let $c_1<1$ be a constant.
-For all points $x_0 \in E$ and radii $r>0$, we can find and affine subspace $W$ of dimension $n-d$ and a sphere $S$ of dimension $n-d-1$ which is contained in $W$ and so that
+They were first introduced by G. David in \cite{David1988}. \begin{definition} Let $n, d$ be two integers with $0 \leq d\leq n-1$.
+A (local\footnote{The definition is local, since it holds up to a maximum radius $r_0$.}) \textit{Semmes $d$-surface} is a closed subset $E \subset \R^n$ satisfying the following: we can find a constant $c_1>0$ and a radius $r_0>0$ so that for all points $x_0 \in E$ and radii $0<r<r_0$, there exists an affine subspace $W$ of dimension $n-d$ and a sphere $S$ of dimension $n-d-1$ so that

-Let us explain what we mean by $S$ links $E$; we say that $S$ and $E$ are linked if it is not possible to find an homotopy $F(x,t)$ defined and continuous for all $(x,t) \in \R^n \times [0,1]$ such that
+Let us explain what we mean by $S$ \textit{links} $E$ in a ball $B(x_0, r)$; we say that $S$ and $E$ are linked if it is \textit{not possible to find} an homotopy $f_t(y)$ defined and continuous for all $(y,t) \in \R^n \times [0,1]$ such that